How to Fix Quotas

 command documentation.

-Examine the fstab file contents
+Examine the file system table contents

-The file system table (fstab
+The file system table (/etc/fstab

-system configuration file displays configuration options in six columns.
-These options determine the purpose of each file system and how it should mount.
+) file maps devices to their respective mount points within a system, displaying configuration options in six columns.
+These options determine the purpose of each file system and how it should mount:

 Column | Description | Example |